-BHP also participated in the Company's \$130 million private placement, completed on June 14, 2023, acquiring 7,779,558 common shares, increasing their ownership of Filo to approximately 6%.
+BHP also participated in the Company's \$130 million private placement, completed on June 14, 2023, increasing their ownership of Filo to approximately 6%.

 RESULTS FROM OPERATIONS

 Filo is an exploration company and, as such, its net losses are largely driven by its exploration and project investigation activities.
 There is no expectation of generating operating profits until it develops a commercially viable mineral deposit.